“One day you will look back and recall all the time you spent on social media and wonder why you didn’t invest that time someplace else.”

 For starters, I simply didn’t understand why anyone would make it so easy for people to ‘stalk’ them by never failing to check in on Facebook/Foursquare whenever they’re out and about.

-All of this all lead to my decision to abandon and deactivated my Facebook account around 8 years ago.
-By that time, I was already rarely on the platform so I found it really easy to say ‘sayonara!’.
+All of this led to my decision to abandon and deactivated my Facebook account nearly a decade ago.
+By then, I was already rarely on the platform so I found it really easy to say ‘sayonara!’.
 Nevertheless, I still found it quite liberating.

 Since then, I’ve dabbled with other social media platforms like Twitter, Pinterest, and Instagram.
 With each, the excitement faded rather quickly and once again, I would find myself asking ‘Wait, WHY am I doing this?’ and abandon ship.